arpit-agr/v3-arpit-codes/src/content/blog/bhagat-singh-atheism/index.md

   url: 'the-people-essay.webp'
   caption: 'Page 195 of the 27 September 1931 edition of The People, provided by Prof. Chaman Lal to marxists.org.'
 pubDate: 2024-01-20
-tags: ['atheism', 'critical-thinking', 'blind-faith', 'india']
+tags: ['atheism', 'critical-thinking', 'blind-faith', 'bhagat-singh', 'india']
 ---

 Here are some of my favourite passages from Bhagat Singh's essay, which I find noteworthy.
 The excerpts are listed in the order they appear.